nidin/as3-date-picker/README.md

 AS3 Date Picker component for Flash

-###INSTALL AS3 DATE PICKER SWC COMPONENT IN FLASH CS5.5
+###INSTALL AS3 DATE PICKER SWC COMPONENT IN FLASH IDE
 ----------------------------------------------------

 * copy "DatePicker.swc" to (Flash installed directory)\Common\Configuration\Components